 You should be able to trust that the products you buy will be safe to use, but sadly, this is not always true.
 Manufacturers all over the country put out unreasonably dangerous products every year.
 Sometimes, those companies issue recalls before anyone gets seriously hurt—but other times, defective products cause severe harm to unsuspecting consumers.

-Getting paid for injuries caused by a dangerous consumer product is far from a simple process, which is why you should consult the renowned attorneys at Ostroff Injury Law.
+Getting paid for injuries caused by a dangerous consumer product is far from a simple process, which is why you should consult the renowned attorneys at Ostroff Godshall Injury and Accident Lawyers.
 Founding Partner Jon Ostroff has recovered millions of dollars for the families of individuals killed or seriously injured in product liability cases involving forklifts, treadmills and other fitness or exercise equipment, ladders, and other dangerous products at home and in the workplace.
 Jon has also helped hundreds of clients in “misleading marketing” cases involving injuries sustained from dangerous medications.
 Your Norristown defective products lawyer can fight on your behalf to get you the payment you deserve.

 Elements of a Product Liability Lawsuit

 Defective product claims are unique compared to other personal injury claims because of the legal theories involved in these cases.
 While it’s possible to file a lawsuit against a product maker based on traditional negligence, it’s also possible to build a claim around a theory of “strict liability.”
 This allows you and your lawyer to hold a manufacturer liable for your injuries even if they didn’t do anything reckless or careless.

 To win a “strict liability” defective product claim, your Norristown attorney must prove the following: